Personal page of

 - Convener of several research and analysis groups in CDF and CMS, 2000-present

-- Speaker at over 30 talks at international conferences, and over 30 seminars and colloquia at universities and research institutes
+- Gave over 30 talks at international conferences, and over 30 seminars and colloquia at universities and research institutes

 - Editor of journal Reviews in Physics of Elsevier Pub. co., 2015-present